 Serious medical problems caused by or associated with Sleep Disordered Breathing include:

 a host of additional health, relationship, occupational and social complications

 Did you know that properly trained dentists treat snoring and sleep apnea?

 Treatment choices for Sleep Disordered Breathing include positive airway pressure (CPAP and BiPAP) and, for those who can’t tolerate these methods, oral appliances.
 That’s right – properly fitted custom dental appliances, made by dentists with specific training in Dental Sleep Medicine, can gently, comfortably and precisely position your jaw to alleviate snoring and mild-to-moderate Obstructive Sleep Apnea (OSA).

 Lancaster Snoring and Sleep Center was established to assist in identifying those who suffer from Sleep Disordered Breathing and, in concert with sleep physicians, assist them in finding the best customized treatment plans.

 Dr. Patterson is an active member of the American Academy of Dental Sleep Medicine and exceeds the Academy’s qualification requirements.
 He has achieved the distinction of Diplomate of the American Board of Dental Sleep Medicine, the gold standard for excellence in the practice of Dental Sleep Medicine.
-The ABDSM credential is widely recognized as the gold standard for excellence in dental sleep medicine.

 If you or your bed partner snore - or if your bed partner tells you that you snore, or if you feel tired much of the time, a few simple questions and an easy exam can assess your risk for SDB.
 Find personalized treatment for your snoring or sleep apnea today.